tim1540/getnovass.github.io/README.md

 A stunning, interactive website for Nova - The Ultimate Free Roblox Serverside

+## ⚠️ Warning
+Nova Serverside team made their original website, this website is deprecated and won't be updated any more because it was made casually not by Nova SS team.
+Link to original website is in links section.

 ## 🌐 Links
 - Discord: [discord.gg/sided](https://discord.gg/sided)
 - Website: [getnova.com](https://discord.gg/sided)